 GtkWidget *window, *grid, *button1, *button2, *label1, *label1, *entry1, *enrty2; *spin1, *spin2;

 - Remove excessive white space.

 - Only 1-3 empty lines between lines of code.
 This also makes your code more readable and more likely to get a quick response.

 - The maximum line width for source files is 80 characters, whenever possible.

 Longer lines are usually an indication that you either need a function or a pre-processor macro.
 This is in keeping with the official preferred coding style to be used for the GTK+ source code.

 - Do not "Top Post"

 - A "Top Post" is when you edit your original message after someone has already responded to it.
 This can create confusion.
-Accept in cases where your original post contains very long code, don't edit your original message once someone has responded to it.
-List only the changes you've made.
-Possibly adding something extra to draw attention to the fact that you've changed the code, such as red lettering.
-Once you are sure your done with the code and all problems, modifications and additions are working you can re-post the full code.
+Except in cases where your original post contains very long code, don't edit your original message once someone has responded to it.
+List only the changes you have made.
+Possibly adding something extra to draw attention to the fact that you have changed the code, such as red lettering.
+Once you are sure you are done with the code and all problems, modifications and additions are working you can re-post the full code.
 This is especially useful to others if the post is very long and had multiple people responding with many changes.